Our Research Team

 Undergraduate Researcher

-Landon joined the lab in Fall 2021.
-He is estimating age of Smallmouth Bass, including back-calculating length-at-age.
+Landon joined the lab at UCO in Fall 2021.
+He estimated age of Smallmouth Bass, including back-calculating length-at-age and learning to code in the R programming language.
 He is also a member of the UCO Bass Fishing Team.

 Alexis Peeper